Happening with RFID?

 has a very bright long range outlook employers are cautiously ramping-up hiring

 to ensure that hiring doesn't improperly outpace revenue and budgets from the

 many new business models being enabled by RFID.
-As of early 2016, just enough
+As of late 2016, just enough

 "supply" is available in the market which means that employers can sometimes